RifqiHafizuddin/datavidia-9/README.md

 To improve forecasting accuracy, we:
 - Enriched the dataset by scraping **Indonesian national holidays**, adding features like `is_holiday`, `prev_day_holiday`, and `next_day_holiday`.
 - Removed corrupted data from **July 2022**.
-- Applied simple imputation techniques to handle remaining missing values.
+- Applied simple imputation techniques based on province/commodity to handle remaining missing values.

 ## ⚙️ Training & Evaluation
 - **Training time**: